-The Brazilian was sent off for two bookable offences after coming on at half-time and then Toure was shown a straight red card for inexplicably shoving over Roman Eremenko as the Premier League champions lost the plot.
+The Brazilian was sent off for two bookable offenses after coming on at halftime, and then Toure was shown a straight red card for inexplicably shoving over Roman Eremenko as the Premier League champion lost the plot.

-City were furious that Pontus Wernbloom was not shown a second yellow card in the second half, with Sergei Ignashevich instead booked in what appeared to be a case of mistaken identity.
+City was furious that Pontus Wernbloom was not shown a second yellow card in the second half, with Sergei Ignashevich instead booked in what appeared to be a case of mistaken identity.

-Doumbia has proved to be City's nemesis, having now scored five goals in his last three games against them and his brace on Wednesday leaves Manuel Pellegrini's side's chances of progressing from Group E looking bleak.
+Doumbia has proved to be City's nemesis, having now scored five goals in his last three games against them, and his brace Wednesday leaves Manuel Pellegrini's side's chances of progressing from Group E looking bleak.

-Victory for the Russian champions was their first in England and moved them above City, level on four points with Roma, with two games remaining.
+Victory for the Russian champion was its first in England and moved it above City, level on four points with Roma, with two games remaining.

-City slump to the bottom with only two points and with Bayern Munich, who qualified on Wednesday, and Roma to play in the final two games they have it all to do, while CSKA will now be eyeing a place in the last 16.
+City slumps to the bottom with only two points and with Bayern Munich, which qualified Wednesday, and Roma to play in the final two games it has it all to do, while CSKA will now be eyeing a place in the last 16.

-Pellegrini named the same side that started Sunday's derby victory over Manchester United, while Wernbloom and Alan Dzagoev returned to the CSKA starting line-up after serving three-match bans.
+Pellegrini named the same side that started Sunday's derby victory against Manchester United, while Wernbloom and Alan Dzagoev returned to the CSKA starting lineup after serving three-match bans.

 The home fans would have been expecting a positive start from City with so much at stake, but they were stunned into silence when CSKA took the lead after only two minutes.

-Gael Clichy was harshly penalised for handball and an unmarked Doumbia got on the end of the resulting free-kick from Bibras Natcho with a powerful header as Martin Demichelis and Toure stood and watched.
+Gael Clichy was harshly penalized for handball, and an unmarked Doumbia got on the end of the resulting free kick from Bibras Natcho with a powerful header as Martin Demichelis and Toure stood and watched.

-The Russian champions took that setback in their stride and should have been back in front when Dzagoev's incisive pass with the outside of his foot sent Doumbia clear, but the striker fired just wide of the far post from the edge of the area.
+The Russian champion took that setback in stride and should have been back in front when Dzagoev's incisive pass with the outside of his foot sent Doumbia clear, but the striker fired just wide of the far post from the edge of the area.

-Sergio Aguero forced a save from Igor Akinfeev at his near post, but City were vulnerable at the back and they were punished again 34 minutes in when Doumbia struck again.
+Sergio Aguero forced a save from Igor Akinfeev at his near post, but City was vulnerable at the back and it was punished again 34 minutes in when Doumbia struck again.

-Clichy's dreadful attempted clearance went straight to Natcho, who picked out Doumbia and he picked his spot to beat Joe Hart with a clinical right-foot finish.
+Clichy's dreadful attempted clearance went straight to Natcho, who picked out Doumbia, and he picked his spot to beat Joe Hart with a clinical right-footed finish.